Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 There is no option in the WordPress dashboard to check the uses of Heartbeat API.
 You can ask your web host to send a report of CPU utilization statistics.
 You can also use the statistics data from your C-Panel dashboard.

-The below image shows the snapshot from a C Panel.
+The image below shows a snapshot of a C Panel.

-GTMetrix waterfall chart is the simplest way to check which plugins or files might be using heartbeat API.
+GTMetrix waterfall chart is the simplest way to check which plugins or files might use heartbeat API.

-Sometimes you may not see any plugin name and you may only see some codes.
-Searching with those codes on Google may help you to figure out which plugin is using the API and fix it accordingly.
+Sometimes, you may not see any plugin name, and you may only see some codes.
+Searching with those codes on Google may help you determine which plugin uses the API and fix it accordingly.

-In the above waterfall chart, you may have noticed that ta_link_fixer is using the heartbeat API.
+You may have noticed that ta_link_fixer uses the heartbeat API in the above waterfall chart.
 A quick googling discovered that this is caused by an option in the plugin ” Thirsty Affiliates“.

-When I unchecked the option and run the GTMetrix analysis, the heartbeat API issue disappears.
-I also noticed that once the heartbeat API is stopped, my website is loading much faster than before.
+The heartbeat API issue disappeared when I unchecked the option and ran the GTMetrix analysis.
+I also noticed that my website loads faster once the heartbeat API is stopped.
 You can notice the difference in fully loaded time.

 The below image the improvement in speed after I stopped the heartbeat API.